SnowyMouse/chimera/README.md

 **Usage:** `chimera_unblock_all_extra_weapons`

 #### Uncap cinematic
 Uncap the cinematic frame rate from 30 FPS.
-This will be turned on by default on Halo Trial.

 **Usage:** `chimera_uncap_cinematic [true/false]`

 #### Widescreen fix
 Fix the scaling of HUD, menu, and text elements for wider aspect ratios.
 This may break some maps, and this will not be fixed as fixing one thing will break another thing due to the nature of these fixes.
-On Halo Trial, this will be on by default.

 **Usage:** `chimera_widescreen_fix [true/false]`